Our verdict

 The thickness of the outsole is another parameter that can tell whether it's durable or not.
 And this is where the Zoom Fly 5 truly surprised us.

 Our calliper showed 3.6 mm of rubber thickness!
 That's about 1-5-2 mm more than what's typical for a tempo shoe.
-From here on, we started to question whether this Nike shoe is really a speed trainer or is it a daily workhorse after all?
+From here on, we started to question whether this Nike shoe is really a tempo trainer or is it a daily workhorse after all?

 Zoom Fly 5 | 3.6 mm |